DrMTryptamine/Might_Challenge_Loop/README.md

 # Might_Challenge_Loop

+v1.1 - I noticed during some testing, the special fight loop repeats were a little bit off.
+By a little bit i mean, it was hours and days worth of special fighting.
+I re-calculated and adjusted the repeat amounts to fit the delays of the skills used.
+It should work fine now.

 ; Script created using AutoHotKey ; In the BUILD-Create screen Create clones if not max: ON ; Auto-buy missing creations OFF ; In the BUILD-Monuments screen Stop after finish: OFF ; Auto-buy missing creations ON ; In the GOD POINTS screen Boni can be in MYSTIC or NOTHING

 If these criteria are not met, the script will not function properly